YaleDHLab/gathering-a-building/README.md

 This repository contains the source code for a web application that details aspects of Yale University's architecture.
 The application is built on an Angular 1 frontend that presents cartographic data from CartoDB server and multimedia assets from and a Wordpress API backend.

-# Admin Users
+# Updating Content

 Admin users can update data displayed on the site by visiting the site's [admin interface](http://ec2-54-71-20-87.us-west-2.compute.amazonaws.com/wp-login.php).
-After logging in, users can establish the data to be displayed on the site by creating and editing posts using the following guide:
+After logging in, users can establish the data to be displayed on the site by creating and editing posts using the following metadata fields:

-The following elements of a post determine the title and paragraph content of a text block on the deployed site:

-## Required Metadata fields
+### Required Metadata fields

 #### title

+<i>Default Field</i>

 The title of each post is defined by the traditional Wordpress post title field.

 #### paragraphs

+<i>Default Field</i>

 The text content for each post is defined by the traditional Wordpress text content field.